adkelley/javascript-to-purescript/tut04P2/README.md

 ### Records

 With the intuition for `chain` under our belt, let's look at the final PureScript code example below.
 Skipping the import declarations, the first new piece of syntax is `newtype Port = Port { port :: Int }`.
-This newtype has an underlying record type, which is an essential building block in PureScript that mimics JavaScript objects.
+This newtype `Port` has an underlying Object type, which is an essential building block in PureScript that mimics JavaScript objects.
 This fact makes it my choice for representing our JSON string `{"port": 8888}` in `config.json`.
+The `{ ... }` is just syntactic sugar for the Object type constructor `Object ( port  :: Int )`, which takes a row of types to a type.
 You can read more about records in [Purescript by Example](https://leanpub.com/purescript/read#leanpub-auto-functions-and-records).
 Also,  see [Tutorial 1](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01) for another example of a `newtype` and its class instances.

 On the next line, we create a class instance of `show` for `Port`, which declares how to log the port number to the console.
 Next up is our `defaultPort`, for cases where there's an exception during one of the error tests.
 Then comes `parsePort`, which has the responsibility of parsing the JSON string from `config.json` to our port object.
 There's a lot to unpack in this function, so check to ensure you have a full cup of coffee or tea before proceeding.